Strong finish to 2017

-Employment services job growth increased 1.0% in the District of Columbia during the first half of 2017, which is below the 10-year annual average of 1.3%.
-Office demand was low at just 146,000 SF in the first half, which is on pace to end the year well below the 10-year annual average of 1.1 million SF.
+Employment services job growth increased 0.8% in the District of Columbia during 2017, which is below the 10-year annual average of 1.3%.
+The District of Columbia office market rebounded in the final quarter of 2017.
+Net absorption totaled positive 840,000 SF, which pushed the 2017 total to positive 726,000 SF.
 Comparatively, net absorption during 2016 totaled 1.5 million SF.
-Trends such as densification and consolidation, which challenged the market throughout 2016, are now coupled with uncertainty surrounding government spending.
-Most tenants continue to demand Class A space but as trophy asking rents drive rental rates higher, value tenants look to more affordable Class B space.
+Most tenants continue to demand new construction and trophy, leaving second-generation Class A space with elevated vacancy.
+However, as trophy asking rents drive rental rates higher, value tenants look for more affordable Class B space.

-Asking prime rents rise just 0.7% in uncertain market
+Asking prime rents rise 1.4%, ahead of larger market

 Office investment slow in 2017

-Office investment volume in the District of Columbia totaled $1.44 billion during the first half of 2017, accounting for 74% of the total real estate investment dollars for all sectors during this period.
+Office investment volume in the District of Columbia totaled $3.9 billion during 2017, accounting for 80% of the total real estate investment for all sectors during this period.
 This compares to 79% of total investment spent over the past five years.
-Office net prime yields have trended downward since reaching 7.0% in 2009 and now stand at 4.4% at mid-year 2017.
+Office net prime yields have trended downward since reaching 7.0% in 2009 and now stand at 4.6% at year-end 2017.
 Despite the challenging market conditions and limited investment, office received the bulk of the share of investment.